iam-santhosh777/NetflixGPT/README.md

 - Add hardcoded values to the constants file
 - registered in TMDB API & create an app & get access token
 - get data from TMDB API
+- created custom Hooks for separation of API Calls
 # Features

 - Login/Signup Page